 In 2015 Safeguard Chemicals, after years of development and testing, released the exiting new system DRYROD system.
 Designed primarily for brickwork up to 300mm thick the carrier is a fibrous rod again inserted horizontally into the mortar course.
 We have been importing and selling DRYROD since 2015 again with 100 per cent success rate.
 The chemicals in both DRYZONE and DRYROD use the same capillary action as the rising damp to diffuse around each hole up to a radius of over 70 mm and on drying, over a period of 6-7 days, forms a new impervious damp proof course.
 Both DRYZONE and DRYROD are suitable for DIY application or we offer a free measure and quote service for professional application.

 Peter Dixon, the ex-CEO is recognised as a leading authority in Australia on all things relating to damp in homes.
-Now retired with his Daughter Grace running the company, Peter is happy to give unconditional advice to anyone with concerns about dampness in their home if you care to ring him on 0498 044 467.
+Now retired with his Daughter Grace running the company.
+If you have any enquiries, please call 0402 278 053.